Lancelin is Australia’s premier sandboarding destination and it’s just 90 minutes from the centre of Perth.

 First, get yourself to town.
 The drive from the centre of Perth is a mere 90 minutes.
 Head north to the end of the Mitchell Freeway and turn right on Hester Avenue, then left onto Wanneroo Road.
 This eventually changes into Indian Ocean Drive so keep heading north until you hit the Lancelin turn-off which is well signposted.
 Turn towards the coast and follow these video instructions to get to the dunes.

-You’ll need a sandboard and some wax and to ensure you don’t arrive to find boards are booked out, you should reserve your board here (from just $12).
+You’ll need a sandboard (forget boogie- or surf-boards, they simply won’t slide).
+To avoid you missing out on a sandboard, you’ll need to reserve them board here (from just $12).
 Once you’ve collected your pre-booked board, head to the dunes where it’s possible to park standard 2-wheel-drive vehicles right at the base of the dunes on the hard rock if you follow the diagram below or video instructions.
 If you deviate from this route there is a real chance you will end up bogged so stay on the hard track.It’s worth noting that most hire car companies forbid you taking their 2-wheel-drive vehicles off road, so be warned.
 If you want to go deep into the off-road area, you definitely will need a 4-wheel drive vehicle.
 You will also want to be very careful if you’re a novice 4WD’er as the dunes are dangerous (yes, deaths occur).

 The dunal area is expansive and actually comes under the control of 3 different entities.
 Legally, you are only allowed to use the licensed off-road section, which roughly comprises the middle section (north to south) of the dunes.
 There is signage at the entry indicating the usable area, so please consult it as you enter.
 Be aware though, that there are few fences or signage on the sand dunes to indicate where the boundaries are, so play it safe.